 The histograms to the left show the distribution of each subset, repeated for each variable.

 The best split will vary based which branch of the tree you are looking at.

-For lower elevation homes, price per square foot, at X dollars per sqft, is the best variable for the next if-then statement.
-For higher elevation homes, it is price, at Y dollars.
+For lower elevation homes, price per square foot is, at $1061 per sqft, is the best variable for the next if-then statement.
+For higher elevation homes, it is price, at $514,500.

 Growing a tree